ShikiSuen/BlackHoleBed/ReadMe.md

-# SoundflowerBed 2.0.0
+# BlackHoleBed 2.0.0

-SoundflowerBed is an application that resides in the menu bar allowing you to tap into Soundflower channels and route them to an audio device.
+BlackHoleBed is an application that resides in the menu bar allowing you to tap into BlackHole channels and route them to an audio device.
+It was rebranded from SoundFlowerBed and is going to use BlackHole drivers instead.
+However, this driver is not working at this moment.

 ## Download

-Clone this project and compile SoundflowerBed using Xcode 6 or head over to the [releases page](https://github.com/mLupine/SoundflowerBed/releases) and download a compiled binary.
+Clone this project and compile BlackHoleBed using Xcode 6.

 ## Changelog

 ### 2.0.0

 * Updated to work on OS X 10.9, 10.10, 10.11, 10.12, 10.13, and 10.14
-* Name changed to SoundflowerBed (from Soundflowerbed)
+* Name changed to BlackHoleBed (from SoundFlowerBed)
 * New icons
 * New bundle name
 * Small bug fixes